-Welcome to Panorama Reef, the most famous reef in Safaga; a steep face in the open sea with a plateau to the north and to the south respectively.
-The current here is usually very strong.
-What does that tell us?
-We have a good chance of seeing large fish here!
-In addition to this, a turtle called Quasimodo has been living here for years - but to be honest, she cannot help the shape of her shell!
+Welcome to Panorama, Safaga's most famous reef, a drop-off in the open sea with a plateau to the north and south.
+The current is usually quite strong here.
+We have a good chance of seeing big fish here!

-Wonderful hill-forming corals, large table corals and thousands of anthiinae are to be found on the northern plateau at Panorama Reef.
-The current comes from the north to 95 percent, which means it is often quite ‘stormy’ here.
-The south plateau is more protected; it begins at a depth of 18 metres and falls slowly to a depth of 30 metres.
-Giant gorgonians grow up the chimney.
-The large field of sea anemones is also part of it, as are the almost obligatory sightings of stonefish.
+Great mountain corals, large table corals and thousands of anthias can be found on the northern plateau of Panorama Reef.
+The current is 95 per cent from the north, which means it's often quite "stormy" here.
+The southern plateau is more protected, starting at a depth of 18 metres and slowly dropping to 30 metres.
+Here, huge gorgonians grow above the chimney.
+A large anemone field is just as much a part of it as the almost obligatory sighting of stonefish.

 - Anemone field: On the southern plateau we are treated to an anemone field, where many clown and damsel fish feel at home.